annoviko/robotframework-httpctrl/README.rst

 HttpCtrl library for Robot Framework
 ====================================

-**RobotFramework-HttpCtrl** is a library for Robot Framework that provides HTTP/HTTPS client and HTTP server services to make REST API testing easy.
+**RobotFramework-HttpCtrl** is a library for Robot Framework that provides HTTP/HTTPS client and HTTP server (IPv4 and IPv6) services to make REST API testing easy.

 **Version**: 0.1.x